-Most of our team programs (National Comp, High School & Devo) have a parent work deposit amount associated with the program.
+Most of our team programs (National Comp, Devo) have a parent work deposit amount associated with the program.
 As you complete and track volunteer hours you can earn money back.
 You may volunteer for any part of the club, not just the Nordic team (though we have plenty of Nordic opportunities and this can be a great way to meet other families and strengthen our Nordic community).
-Elese Denis, our AVSC Director of Events, often sends out emails with club wide volunteer opportunities.
+AVSC will ensure that emails are sent out with club wide volunteer opportunities.